Los Angeles Times–Washington Post News Service: End

 The service ended in 2009 when both partners decided to move in a different direction.
 Board vice chair Boisfeuillet Jones Jr. of the Post said, "As the news business and our newsrooms have evolved, the ways in which the organizations cover and distribute the news have changed.
 We felt at this time it made sense for us to proceed separately."
 Publisher Eddy Hartenstein of the Times said "after enjoying many years of great success together, we've agreed the time has come to move in separate directions."

 The split was likely motivated by The Tribune Company's purchase of the Times in 2000, the recent effects of the Great Recession, and economic difficulties in general for the newspaper industry.
 Media writer Howard Kurtz wrote, "One of the oldest corporate marriages in the newspaper business ended in divorce [yesterday]."
-The Los Angeles Times joined McClatchy-Tribune, co-owned by parent company Tribune Company.
+The Los Angeles Times joined McClatchy-Tribune, co-owned by parent company Tribune Company, while the Washington Post News Service began a partnership with Bloomberg News.